-G80.2207/G89.2211 - Fall 2020 Mathematical Tools for Neural and Cognitive Science

-Course Description

-Instructors: Mike Landy & Eero Simoncelli

-Aaron Lanz aj1787@nyu.edu

-TAs: Hope Lutwak hlutwak@nyu.edu

-Thomas (Teddy) Yerxa tey214@nyu.edu

-Brief Description: A graduate lecture course covering mathematical and computational tools necessary to solve data analysis and modeling problems, the transformations of raw data into a form in which these tools may be utilized, and the interpretation of such analyses.
+G80.2207/G89.2211 - Fall 2021 Mathematical Tools for Neural and Cognitive Science Course Description Instructors: Mike Landy & Eero Simoncelli FangFang Hong fh862@nyu.edu TAs: Owen Marschall owen.marschall@gmail.com Theresa Steele theresa.steele@nyulangone.org Brief Description: A graduate lecture course covering mathematical and computational tools for data analysis and modeling of neural and cognitive systems, including the transformations of raw data into a form in which these tools may be utilized, the choice and implementation of the tool, and the interpretation of such analyses.
 Lectures on each topic will include some mathematical background, derivation of basic results, and examples relevant to neural science.
-The course will include weekly problem sets based on the MATLAB
+The course will include weekly problem sets based on the MATLAB software package.

-software package.

 Audience: The course is targeted for CNS and Psychology doctoral students, but is often attended by master's students and postdocs, as well as students from other NYU departments and other Universities.